jesscxc/hide-finder-trash-dock-icons/README.md

 </dict>
 ```

-You can do it with a text editor like the free [Text Wrangler](http://www.barebones.com/products/textwrangler/download.html).
+You can do it with a text editor like the powerful and free [Sublime Text](https://www.sublimetext.com).

 (Note: OS X seems wonky here with Section 3.
 Random inconsistencies, it seems.
 Systematically keep trying different ways if it doesn't work, is all I can suggest.)

 3) To make it run at log in:

   a.
-Open script in AppleScript Editor
+Rename script without the ".txt" extension.
+Open script in AppleScript Editor.

   b.
 File > Export > File Format > Application > Save

   Alternatively for a & b: Download .app from Github repo

   c.
 Run app.
-Accept that it's not allowed assistive access yet.
+Accept that it's not allowed Assistive Access yet.

   d.
 System Preferences > Security & Privacy > (Privacy tab) > (click lock) > (uncheck then check box for script app) > (click lock)